ElaraLang/elara/README.md

 ![CI](https://github.com/ElaraLang/elara/actions/workflows/ci.yaml/badge.svg)

-Elara is a multi-paradigm, primarily-functional programming language targeting the JVM.
+Elara is a purely functional programming language targeting the JVM.
 It features a Haskell & F# inspired syntax, a complete Hindley-Milner type system and pure functions in the type system (i.e. an IO monad).

 **Please note that Elara is currently a work in progress and is not yet ready for production use.**

-## Features

-- **Syntax:** Elara's syntax draws inspiration from Haskell and F#, offering an expressive and concise coding style.
-- **Type System:** Elara uses a Hindley-Milner type system for robust type checking and inference.
-- **Functional Purity:** The language enforces functional purity, promoting clean and side-effect-free code.
-- **Interoperability:** Elara seamlessly works with Java code, enabling integration with existing Java libraries.

 ## Examples